Bachelor of Science (Statistics & Computer Science)

 The advantage of UKZN’s undergraduate BSc general program is that it is versatile.
 The BSc starts off general in first year with 6 core modules and 2 electives.

-Students therefore have the option of taking two modules from a range of electives such as chemistry, physics, and economics.
+Students therefore have the option of taking two modules from a range of electives such as chemistry, physics, geography, and economics.
 This allows them to re-assess their interests and strengths in second year, where they have the option of changing their majors from Statistics or Computer Science if they do not enjoy these modules.

 Semester 1

-- Introduction to
+- Introduction to Computer Science – COMP100 (16 Credits)

-Computer Science – COMP100 (16 Credits) - Introduction to Calculus – MATH130 (16 Credits)
+- Introduction to Calculus – MATH130 (16 Credits)

 - Introduction to Statistics – STAT130 (16 Credits)